 Ubud Art Market

 The local regency government decided that right at the end of the pandemic was a good time to pull down the old and, let's face it, grotty art market in central Ubud.
-The area is currently an enormous empty space while the stallholders are now up and down Jl.
+The area is now dominated by the new fancy and cavernous 2-story ‘art’ markets although many stallholders are refusing to move in, and are up and down Jl.
 Raya Ubud and sidestreets, clogging up the roads with extra traffic.
-There is a suggestion (threat?) that a new multistory marketplace is planned with an underground carpark.
 I would have recommended a new open air space with a free bemo from parking outside Ubud to reduce traffic, but sadly no-one is holding their breath for my opinion.

-So the main Ubud market is currently closed.
-I wasn't actually a fan - the place has become filled, over the last 10 years, with cheap rubbish pumped out of factories in Lombok, and all the stalls have are somewhat homogenous.
+I was never a fan of the so called art market - the place has become filled, over the last 15 years, with cheap rubbish pumped out of factories in Lombok, and all the stalls have are somewhat homogenous.
 You can find the same stuff all over Bali and beyond.
-There are still these stalls up and down Ubud main road, as well as the smaller, easier, Jl.
-Karna, and it's not bad to wander.
 You may find the odd small souvenir or a useful sarong, but high quality handicrafts are no longer readily available.
 The artwork also tends to the more mass produced style of tourist tat.
 However some of the artists co-ops do sell their student's work cheaply here.
 You can find a few small and nice paintings, masks and wooden and rattan items, but don't expect high quality.
 Again, the factories, co-ops and traders that supply these items are up on Jl.
 Andong, so maybe stop at a few places up there instead of pulling your wallet out and being hassled in the markets.
+However the market's central position, opposite the palace, is convenient and the now shaded markets with fans makes a more comfortable wander.